Signia Hearing Aid Reviews

 Trying out Signia's Silk hearing aids

 Typical CIC instruments are custom made to fit your ear canal.
-This means you need to have an ear impression taken, which translates into a wait time of several weeks before your hearing aids are ready.
+That means you need to have an ear impression taken, which translates into a wait time of several weeks before your hearing aids are ready.

 Using the same click sleeve system employed in their domes, Signia can provide CIC size and discretion for many people (depending on the size and shape of the ear canal) in an instant-fit form factor.
 That means you won’t have to wait the extra weeks to get your devices.
-These rechargeable hearing aids provide the same IX features as Insio.
+The rechargeable hearing aids provide the same IX features as Insio.
 They’re adjustable through the Signia app.

 Signia Accessories

-Like other major manufacturers, Signia recognizes that even the best hearing aids are susceptible to the negative effects of distance, reverberation, and background noise on speech understanding.
-To address this, they offer a series of accessories.
+Like other major manufacturers, Signia recognizes that even the best hearing aids are susceptible to the negative effects of distance, reverberation and background noise on speech understanding.
+To address that, they offer a series of accessories.
 The ones described below are all compatible with the IX line.
 Some may also work with older products.
 If you have an older Signia hearing aid and think some of these may be helpful, contact your hearing care professional and ask about compatibility or alternate versions for your devices.

 StreamLine Mic